diegopacheco/java-pocs/pocs/java-25-kafka-ksqldb-windoning-eo-purchases/README.md

 2. **Transactional Writes**: Producer commits messages atomically across multiple partitions using transactions.

-3. **Kafka Streams EOS v2**: Uses transactions to atomically read from input topics, process, update state stores, and write to output topics.
+3. **ksqlDB EOS v2**: Uses transactions to atomically read from input topics, process, update materialized tables, and write to output topics.

 4. **Read Committed Consumer**: Only reads messages that have been successfully committed in a transaction.